Author: Jeff Bacon

 • You have children from a prior relationship.
 A prenup can preserve assets you intend to leave to those children.

 • One party has substantial debt the other did not create.
-Clear language prevents that debt from becoming marital.
+Clear language keeps that debt from becoming marital.

 How the Process Works